 Sometimes, even after implementing all the suggestions above, people still struggle with falling asleep or staying asleep.
 This is when the use of certain supplements can be valuable.

-Each of the following supplements can have different effects on different people, so don’t be surprised if you try one of these supplements and get different results.
+Each of the following supplements can have different effects on different people, so don’t be surprised if you try one of these supplements and get different results from someone else.
 Some of the most commonly used supplements for sleep include:

 These are just a few things you can try, but they are all available over the counter at any health foods store (or online), and they’re relatively cheap.
 For a full list of supplements that can help with sleep quality, click here.